Most In-Demand Jobs in Italy in 2023

 3. E-Commerce

-Lastly, the E-commerce industry has been rapidly growing in Italy for a few years.
+Lastly, the E-commerce industry offers jobs in Italy.
+It has been rapidly growing in this country for a few years.
 Italians are pretty conservative people, who prefer to buy in stores, but the young generation is looking more into online shopping.

 With that, hiring for E-commerce positions has seen 51% year-over-year growth.
 Some typical jobs are logistics professionals, online marketers, managers, customer support, sales, warehouse clerks, and others.